 Release Date: March 21, 2006

-The end of Volume Five stopped in the middle of a flashback showing Ed and Al when they were younger, when they first went to train under Izumi Curtis.
+The end of Volume Five stopped in the middle of a flashback showing Ed and Al when they were younger, at the time they first went to train under Izumi Curtis.
 In fact, the majority of this volume provides a lot of background information on the brothers and how they came to perform the forbidden human transmutation.
 However, the flashback doesn’t end there.
 It goes on to show what happened to the brothers directly after the incident, and shows how Ed and Al got to be where they were when we first met them in Volume One.

 On the surface, it seems like a manga volume that has a strong focus on character backstory could be a little on the boring side.
 However, Volume Six of Fullmetal Alchemist is anything but boring.
 The drama and humor the reader has come to expect from this series is just as prevalent in the flashback as it is in the regular story.

 Volume Six is also important for providing some more background on Ed and Al’s teacher, Izumi, and why she acts the way that she does.
-This volume also begins to provide some more insight to the reader in regards to the characters of Ford Mustang and Riza Hawkeye.
+This volume also begins to provide some more insight to the reader in regards to the characters of Roy Mustang and Riza Hawkeye.

 Even though I’m already familiar with the story due to seeing the Fullmetal Alchemist: Brotherhood anime series, I still found myself riveted to what I was reading on each and every page in this volume.
-I attribute this to Arakawa’s abilities as a storyteller; she is able to tell such a compelling story that the reader wants to read or see it multiple times.
+I attribute this to Arakawa’s abilities as a storyteller.
+She is able to tell such a compelling story that the reader wants to read or see it multiple times.

 If you’ve read and enjoyed the previous five volumes of Fullmetal Alchemist, then I believe you’ll enjoy reading Volume Six of the series.